zohebjamal/zsh-autoswitch-micromamba/README.rst

 More Details
 ------------

-Moving out of the directory will automatically deactivate the virtual environment.
-However you can also switch to a default python virtual environment instead by setting the ``AUTOSWITCH_DEFAULTENV`` environment variable.
+Moving out of the directory will automatically deactivate the conda environment.
+However you can also switch to a default python conda environment instead by setting the ``AUTOSWITCH_DEFAULT_CONDAENV`` environment variable.

-Internally this plugin simply works by creating a file named ``.venv`` which contains the name of the virtual environment created (which is the same name as the current directory but can be edited if needed).
-There is then a precommand hook that looks for a ``.venv`` file and switches to the name specified if one is found.
+Internally this plugin simply works by creating a file named ``.cenv`` which contains the name of the conda environment created (which is the same name as the current directory but can be edited if needed).
+There is then a precommand hook that looks for a ``.cenv`` file and switches to the name specified if one is found.

-**NOTE**: you may want to add ``.venv`` to your ``.gitignore`` in git projects (or equivalent file for the Version Control you are using).
+**NOTE**: you may want to add ``.cenv`` to your ``.gitignore`` in git projects (or equivalent file for the Version Control you are using).

 Installing